ralphcasipe1/shift-left-testing/docs/INITIALIZING_SETUP.md

 ## Initial commit

-For now, let try committing our code using `git`.
+For now, let's try committing our code using `git`.

 Follow the instructions:

+`Code 1.1`
 ```bash
 git init
 ```

-This would initialize that this project can be use with `git`.
+`Code 1.1`: This would initialize that this project can be use with `git`.

 ```bash
 git status